 - Decide: Turn the practice into an experiment for 30 days.
 For the next 30 days look at ways of apply it in your life.
 The goal is to learn how to effectively apply the practice and to then test the results.

 - Adjust, Learn and Embed: If you find the results are positive make a decision to incorporate this new leadership practice into your life.
 If the results are poor, learn from the experience.
 Then repeat, move on to the next 30 day experiment.

 The development of effective leadership is a life-long process built on strategy, execution, reflection and learning.
 Through this process we become authentic in out leadership, to be an authentic leader means we are our own author.

 - Identify 2-3 leadership practices that will make a difference in your life or in your team?

-- Which 1-2 practices do you think can be implemented by using a 30 day experiment?
+- What 1-2 practices do you think can be implemented by using a 30 day experiment?